spectralliaisons/adventuremap/README.md

 - `waypoint-`: pink dot (I use this for manmade points of interest)
 - `ruin-`: pink dot

+These colors (and many other styles) can be customized in `src/custom/Config.js`, as described in point 8 below.

 ### e.g. differentiated river system
 ![an image examplar](./misc/screenshot3.png)

 ### e.g. differentiating water from archeological features.
 Note how cenotes form the rim of the Chicxulub impact crater!
 ![an image examplar](./misc/screenshot4.png)

-### geojson feature properties may include an HTML "description" property that will be displayed in a modal window when the feature is clicked; e.g. rendering information from [East Bay Hill People](https://eastbayhillpeople.com/map/).
+### geojson feature properties may include an HTML "description" property that will be displayed in a modal window when the feature is clicked; e.g. rendering data from [East Bay Hill People](https://eastbayhillpeople.com/map/).
 ![an image examplar](./misc/screenshot5.png)

 3. Add any images you may have in `imgOrig/`.
 Don't add anything to `imgErr/`, `imgLg/`, or `imgSm/`; these will be filled by a sript you'll run in a bit.
 If the python script finds GPS coordinates in the image, it will create a map marker on the map that, when clicked, will show the image, image name, and an audio file if one is found with the same name as this image.
 No locations will be included for images with the prefix `nomarker-` though they still will have large and small copies created--this is useful if you don't want to expose specific locations of images but still show the images in, say, the HTML description of a geojson feature.